Head of People and Development

-How a culture programme at Nottingham Building Society is supporting strategic change
+How a culture programme at Nottingham Building Society is supporting

 In today’s challenging financial services industry, Nottingham Building Society are undertaking a significant change and modernisation strategy to realise their vision of what it means to be a building society today.
 They have developed a unique advice and service proposition, completely centred around defined customer lifetime journeys.

 Of course, change at scale means new structures, roles and services, which can be challenging for long serving, loyal employees.
 To bring people with them through this change, the People and Culture agenda has been driven by Anne Mellors, Head of People and Development.

 The Nottingham developed and launched their ‘Doing the Right Thing’ culture framework and brought People Insight in to help assess how the employee experience matched their culture aspiration.